apache/mxnet/docs/api/python/gluon/text.md

 frequent words 'world' and 'hello' are also indexed.

-### Assign token embedding to vocabulary
+### Attach token embedding to vocabulary

-A vocabulary instance can be assigned with token embedding.
+A vocabulary instance can be attached with token embedding.

 To begin with, suppose that we have a simple text data set in the string format.
 We can count word frequency in the data set.